someth2say/xmlformat/README.md

   entry-break = 1
   subindent = 2
   normalize = yes
+  wrap-type = sentence
 ```

 > :information_source: The `*DEFAULT` entry in a configuration file applies the formatting settings to all tags.

 Once you have the configuration ready, use the `-f` option to provide the file to the formatter:

 ```
 # bin/xmlformat.sh -f myconfig.conf test/test_base.xml
 ```

+# Configuration sources
+XMLFormat will look for configuration files in the following order:

+1) If the `-f` option is provided, then the parameter file will be used.
+If the file do not exist or is not readable, then the program will exit.
+2) Else, it looks the file in the `XMLFORMAT_CONF` environment variable, or for a `xmlformat.conf` file in the `XMLFORMAT_CONF` folder.
+3) Else, it looks the file in the `XDG_CONFIG_HOME` environment variable, or for a `xmlformat.conf` file in the `XDG_CONFIG_HOME` folder.
+4) Else, it looks for a `xmlformat.conf` file in the current folder (pwd).
+5) Else, it defaults to the embedded configuration.
 # Arguments
 The following arguments are accepted by `XMLFormat`:
 * `-l [lang]`: Sets the execution language or container infrastructure